tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - modify data that has ' because crashes bigqueryMethods []
 - on register project modify error message "projeto já criado" []
 - fetch accounts use like on name search []
+- on register movimentations and budgets, put createdAt on optional parameter []

 # Test 1 file